Finding better ways to provide the materials the world needs

 Join our team

-Energy Resources of Australia Ltd (ERA) owns the Ranger Mine near the town of Jabiru in the Northern Territory, Australia.
-In January 2021 ERA ceased all mining and processing activities at Ranger after 40 years of operation.
+Energy Resources of Australia Ltd (ERA) operates the Ranger Uranium Mine near the town of Jabiru in the Northern Territory, Australia.
+In January, 2021 ERA ceased all mining and processing activities at Ranger after 40 years of operation.
 It was Australia’s longest continually operating uranium oxide producer.

 ERA is committed to delivering a positive legacy for Traditional Owners and for all Australians for the future.
 ERA’s Ranger Mine Closure Plan outlines the path for progressive rehabilitation, which began in 1981.

 On 3 April 2024, we entered into a Management Services Agreement (MSA) with ERA to manage the Ranger Rehabilitation Project.
 The MSA will build on ERA’s existing rehabilitation work with our technical expertise in designing, scoping and executing closure projects, including stakeholder and delivery partner relationships.
-Under the MSA, we aim to work with ERA to complete the Ranger Rehabilitation Project in the safest and most efficient way possible, consistent with the wishes of the Mirrar People, and to a standard that will establish an environment similar to the adjacent Kakadu National Park.
+Under the MSA, we aim to work with ERA to complete the Ranger Rehabilitation Project in the safest and most efficient way possible, consistent with the wishes of the Mirrar People.

 MELBOURNE, Australia--(BUSINESS WIRE)-- Rio Tinto notes the announcement today by Energy Resources of Australia Ltd (ERA) in relation to the conclusion of its entitlement offer and shortfall bookbuild, which raised A$766.5 million (before costs) to fund planned rehabilitation activities of the Ranger Project Area.
 As a result of Rio Tinto taking up its pro rata entitlements in the entitlemen